Joao-Pedro-Pereira-do-Nascimento/POO2-N2/README.md

 <h2>Licença</h2>

-Este projeto está licenciado sob a Licença MIT.
+Este projeto está licenciado sob a <a href="https://opensource.org/license/mit">Licença MIT</a>.